SirDannyMunn/api-candidate-assignment/readme.md

 ###### Quick Ending Note

 Hi, thank you for reviewing my project 😄.
-Here is a quick ending note:
 Of course, if this was an actual project, it would include more functionallity, maybe used a database instead of using the json files as a data source, but this met the requirements of the project so why overcomplicate?😁 I did consider building more functioanallity as I had plenty of time left out of the 3 hours but, as the main assignment critera was to pick/build the most important capabillities, felt it may be a waste.
 I completed the project in around an 70 minutes (commit: b138eb9).

 ## Setup Instructions